RyanMyrvold/Performance-Decorators/README.md

 ## 🎉 Introduction

+The name "TyDy" is a blend of "Ty" and "Dy," where "Ty" represents TypeScript, and "Dy" suggests "dynamic."
+It reflects the core focus of the library, which is to provide dynamic and type-safe utilities for TypeScript.

 TyDy provides a cohesive set of utilities designed for developers working with dynamic data structures in TypeScript.
 It ensures runtime type safety, offers reflection capabilities, provides validation tools, and more.

 ## Features